 Swiss watches have come to be the hallmark of quality worldwide, and Patek Philippe is largely responsible for this stellar reputation.
 Patek Philippe watches have represented innovation and technical superiority ever since the first Patek Philippe watch was created in 1868.

-The finest luxury watch brands have the best resell value.
-No other luxury watch brand can boast a better resell value than Patek Philippe.
-This is just one of several reasons Patek Philippe watches dominate the auction results year in year out.
-If the time comes when your interested in selling your Patek Philippe watch, Harold Freeman Jewelers – Authorized Patek Philippe dealer is the best place to sell Patek Philippe watches.
+The finest luxury watch brands have the best resale value.
+No other luxury watch brand can boast better resale value than Patek Philippe.
+This is just one of several reasons Patek Philippe watches dominate auction results year after year.
+If the time comes when your interested in selling your Patek Philippe watch, Harold Freeman Jewelers is the best place to sell Patek Philippe watches.